lochus/lochus.github.io/docs/_posts/2020-06-13-nahamctf-simpleapp.md

   - NahamCTF
 ---

-"Here's a simple Android app.
-Can you get the flag?
+*Here's a simple Android app.
+Can you get the flag?*

-Download the file below."
+*Download the file below.*

+---

 For this challenge, we're given a file called "simple-app.apk".